antonfifindik/optimal-route-web-app/README.md

 # Optimal Route Web Application

 Web application for delivery service.
-The application builds an optimal route on the map through all delivery addresses.
+The application builds the optimal route on the map through all the addresses of senders and recipients.
 To write the application is used Spring MVC Framework and Google Maps JavaScript API.
+Also used is the Bootstrap Framework and DataTables library.